 Application modernization is the process of migrating an incumbent or legacy software application to modern development patterns, paradigms and platforms with the explicit purpose of improving business value.
-This implies improving the software architecture, application infrastructure, development techniques and business strategy using a cloud native approach.
+It’s a part of your entire application modernization strategy and implies improving the software architecture, application infrastructure, development techniques and business strategy using a cloud native approach.
+Essentially, it allows you to derive increased business value from your existing application code.

 Modernizing software architecture is often described as splitting a monolithic codebase but can imply any improvements to the software itself, such as decoupling of components or addressing tech debt in the codebase.
 Other examples might be finding new design patters that allow for scale, addressing resiliency within an application or improving observability through logs and tracing.